ckdghk77/GroupLevel-TransformerNetwork/README.md

 ### Evaluation

-To snythesize new data, run this command (parameter must be same to training):
+To synthesize new data, run this command (parameter must be the same as training):

 <pre>
 <code>